kyma-project/btp-manager/docs/contributor/02-10-operations.md

 - Secret `sap-btp-manager` with data for the SAP BTP service operator

 The namespace and PriorityClass resources are created during Kyma installation.
 The Secret is injected into the cluster by Kyma Environment Broker (KEB).
-If you want to provision the SAP BTP service operator on a cluster without Kyma, you must create the prerequisites yourself.
+If you want to provision the SAP BTP service operator in a cluster without Kyma, you must create the prerequisites yourself.

 ### Process